wuelnerdotexe/vim-enfocado/README.md

 **Enfocado** is more than a theme, it is a concept of **"how themes should be"**, focusing on what is really important to developers: **the code and nothing else**.

-The features of this theme are:
+The features of this theme for vim are:

 - The yellow, orange and red colors are reserved to be used only with important alerts, following the standards for the meanings of the **signal colors in the industrial area**.
 - Use of the well-founded Selenized black color scheme created with the magic of the **CIELAB color space**.
 Learn about its features and design in its [official repository](https://github.com/jan-warchol/selenized/blob/master/features-and-design.md).